Introduction: Why distribution matters.

 - Tangible – Store Operations and Supply Chain Challenges.
 These decisions are related to identifying the right locations where to place the store, understand the right layout and merchandise for display, recruit brand ambassadors, managing inventory turnover and much more.
 On top of this, new trends are altering in-store customer behaviour such as “showrooming” and “webrooming”.
 The former means that customers are likely to visit your store and then buy online, the latter means that the customers are going to conduct their research online and then purchase in-store.
 How are your retail locations going to address these challenges?
 All of these questions need to be answered persuasively, and in full alignment with your brand’s image.

 Without further hesitation, we are quick to realise that in reality only large and established companies are capable of developing this type of infrastructure.
 Furthermore, this approach will often be conducted in an omnichannel perspective whereby retail and e-commerce dynamics will overlap.
-This accounts for additional challenges as a brand will need to manage their brand coherently in a variety of situations (both physically and digitally) to create a promise of value which is consistent across every touchpoint.
+This accounts for additional challenges as a fashion firm will need to manage their brand coherently in a variety of situations (both physically and digitally) to create a promise of value which is consistent across every touchpoint.

 - Benefits.
 As we’ve discussed, the distribution may seem like the ‘last mile’ in your business model but in reality, it’s the first point of connection to your customers.
 Owning your distribution channel allows for a competitive advantage in managing your customer experience as well as your customer journey.